This camera manual library is for reference and historical purposes, all

 Focusing on the microprism screen

-Maximum sharpness is attained when the image in the microprism screen is clear and does not flicker.
-Don't use the
+Maximum sharpness is attained when the image in the microprism screen is clear

 Depth-of-field scale

 The depth of field attained with a certain diaphragm setting can be read on scale (15).
-Example: Distance 3 meter, diaphragm numeral 8, depth of field extends from 2 metes to 5 meters.4www.butkus.org For checking the depth of field on the viewfinder image, too, depress metering key (2), set selection switch (14) to M and the switching lever (of PANCOLAR 50 mm fl1.8) to its lower position, resp, Infrared photos require a slight correction in focusing; let the determined distance meet the infrared mark on the lens. |
+Example: Distance 3 meter, diaphragm numeral 8, depth of field extends from 2 metes to 5 meters.
+For checking the depth of field on the viewfinder image, too, depress metering key (2), set selection switch (14) to M and the switching lever (of PANCOLAR 50 mm fl1.8) to its lower position, resp, Infrared photos require a slight correction in focusing; let the determined distance meet the infrared mark on the lens. |

-Releasing and cocking
+Releasing and winding

 Self-timer

-Cock the shutter.
+Wind the shutter.
 Turn lever (5) upwards to its stop.
 Press release (4)--the self-timer will now run for about 8 seconds.
-Do not cock the shutter while the self-timer runs. |
+Do not wind the shutter while the self-timer runs. |

 Film changing